 Property Description description Description of the Qualification keywords Keywords to associate with the Qualification retrydelayinseconds Minimum amount of time, in seconds, required before a Worker can re-request the Qualification testdurationinseconds Amount of time, in seconds, allowed for the Worker to complete the Qualification test (if a test exists) autogranted Specifies whether the Qualification should be autogranted upon request.
 This parameter is only valid if a Qualification does not have a test associated with it.
 Valid Values: true false

 Document History

-This Document History describes the important changes to the documentation in this release of Amazon Mechanical Turk.
+This Document History describes the important changes to the documentation.